Rohit18/GlobalUrbanRuralVegetation/README.md

 **Authors:** Rohit Mukherjee, T.C.
 Chakraborty

 ## Overview
-This repository contains the analytical framework and code for the study **"Global urban-rural contrasts in vegetation amount, subtype, and structure modulated by background climate and socioeconomic conditions"**.
+This repository contains the Google Earth Engine and python code for the study **"Global urban-rural contrasts in vegetation amount, subtype, and structure modulated by background climate and socioeconomic conditions"**.

 ### Paper Summary
 This study presents a global assessment of vegetation characteristics across **83,102 urban clusters**.
-By moving beyond traditional spectral proxies (like NDVI), this analysis isolates specific structural and functional differences—specifically **Leaf Area Index (LAI)** and **Canopy Height**—between urban areas and their immediate rural surroundings.
+By moving beyond traditional spectral proxies (like NDVI), this analysis isolates specific structural and functional differences—specifically **Leaf Area Index (LAI)** and **Tree Height**—between urban areas and their immediate rural surroundings.

 **Key Insights:**
 * **Structural Loss:** While urban areas generally have less vegetation, the loss of vertical structure (height and density) is often more pronounced than the loss of greenness coverage.